Remembering my Dharma Brother, Tim St. Onge, Sensei

 Buffalo Tails and Russian Dolls: Reflections on Spiritual Growth

-I gave this talk at the Greater Boston Zen Center on Saturday, January 29, 2022.
-There’s also a link below to a recording of the version of this talk I gave at our Full Moon Zen sit on Thursday, January 27, 2022.
+I gave this talk on Saturday, January 29, 2022.
+There’s also a link below to a recording of this talk.

 This is Case 38 in The Gateless Gate: